Vinfall/UserScripts/README.md

 This script would replace the default list of features with a few goodies that are really useful.

 It also serves as a minimal replacement for Augmented Steam for me since it does not require an extra extension and can be used in mobile browsers with userscript support like [cromite](https://github.com/uazo/cromite).

+While inspired by and originated from [Steam Cloudsave](https://greasyfork.org/zh-CN/scripts/489218-steam-cloudsave/), the script is considered to be a full rewrite so it should be safe to change the license from MIT to CC0 (Public Domain).

 ## Notice